-This is the major market of operation for the Group, with 76% of the Group's portfolio.
-The Polish economy has been one of the most resilient in Europe with expected GDP growth of 3.8% in 2011 (3.8% for 2010).
+This is the major market of operation for the Group, with 78% of the Group's portfolio located there.
+The Polish economy has been one of the most resilient in Europe with estimated GDP growth of 2.4% in 2012 (4.3% in 2011).
 There had been significant increases in property prices in previous years.
 These were reversed in 2009, which showed significant drop in assets values.
-So far, 2010 and 2011 have shown a trend of stabilisation at the lower levels of valuations.
+So far, 2010-2012 have shown a trend of stabilisation at the lower levels of valuations.